seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 **The checklist is an ARTIFACT, not a feeling.** It is run item by item against the composed answer and the written state, and the log carries one line per item with its verdict (§12).
-A run that records «checked informally, no miss identified» has checked nothing anyone can audit, and it passes every item it did not think about. **Measured 04.09:** that sentence stood in the log over four broken items — a positioning read nobody took, three printed catalyst items with no status word between them, a screen whose first mandated lane went unrecorded, and six probabilities computed, logged and withheld from the answer.
+A run that records «checked informally, no miss identified» has checked nothing anyone can audit, and it passes every item it did not think about. **An item that does not apply to this run is recorded «н/п» with the reason it does not apply**, because that is a verdict and an absent line is not. **Measured 04.09:** that sentence stood in the log over four broken items — a positioning read nobody took, three printed catalyst items with no status word between them, a screen whose first mandated lane went unrecorded, and six probabilities computed, logged and withheld from the answer.
 The work